 Not all guitars follow these standard shapes.
 One thing to bear in mind is that, with the more unusual body shapes, it can sometimes be difficult to find a hard case that fits the guitar, unless the manufacturer supplies one.

 Some other body shapes include:

 First of all, a health warning - don't let any of the following information override what your eyes and ears tell you about a guitar!
 Not every solid top guitar is wonderful, and not every laminate top guitar is bad.
 Now read on...

 Acoustic guitars were designed to be made out of solid woods.
-The top of the guitar is normally constructed from a block of quarter sawn timber, which is then split and opened like a book (bookmatched), then glued together to make one piece, as shown in the illustration.
+The top of the guitar is normally constructed from a block of quarter sawn timber, which is then split and opened like a book (bookmatched), then glued together to make one piece.

 The top is very strong along the grain and very flexible across the grain.
 Struts of wood known as the bracing are glued to the underside to add strength, and transmit vibrations from the strings across the grain.
 The vibrating top then radiates the sound out from the guitar to the listener.

 Solid tops tend to start out with a better tone, but they are still stiff and tight when new.
 The more they are played the more freely the top vibrates.
 This has the effect of enhancing the guitar's tone as it ages

 Many budget guitars have laminated tops.
 The laminate is basically plywood, where the grain of the centre layer (the filling in the sandwich) runs across, while the grain of the front and back run vertically.
 Manufacturers use plywood because it is strong and inexpensive.
 However, acoustically a laminated top behaves differently to a solid top.
 Manufacturers tend to copy the bracing designs developed for solid top guitars, which is not ideal.
 The laminate is strong, but stiff, which limits the freedom of the top to resonate.